JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 date: '2020-01-20'
 subtitle: Survey shows over two-thirds of current traders have nowhere to go
 ---
-Research by charity [Latin Elephant](https://latinelephant.org/) has shown that only around 40 out of nearly 100  independent traders still operating at the Elephant and Castle Shopping Centre have been allocated new premises to replace those being lost to the redevelopment of the shopping centre.
+While Delancey announces its intention to close down the E&C shopping centre, research by [Latin Elephant](https://latinelephant.org/) has shown that only 36 out of nearly 100 independent traders still operating at the Elephant and Castle Shopping Centre have been allocated new premises.

 Latin Elephant's [interactive map](https://latinelephant.org/map/#Q5), accompanied by supporting evidence, narrates the decline in trader's numbers, up to late spring 2019.
-Latin Elephant’s figures show that there were originally 130 independent traders operating in January 2018, of whom only around 40 will have been relocated, if the relocation strategy continues on its present course.
+Latin Elephant’s figures show that there were originally 130 independent traders operating in January 2018, of whom only 36 will be relocated, if the relocation strategy continues on its present course.

 ![](http://35percent.org/img/latinelephantmap.png)